Conner-Lavineway/Conner-Lavineway/README.md

 - 👋 Hi, I’m @BlindlyFaceless
 - 👀 I’m interested in Java Development
-- 🌱 I’m currently learning C#, Inernet interactions with java
+- 🌱 I’m currently learning C#, Inernet interactions with Java
+- 🏫 Currently I am a first year computer science student at the Universit of Manitoba
-- 📫 How to reach me conner.lavineway@gmail.com
+- 📫 How to reach me conner@lavineway.com

 <!---
 BlindlyFaceless/BlindlyFaceless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.